Frequently asked questions

 Check these in order:

-2. On iPad, allow Local Network access for PadKeys when iPadOS asks.
-If you skipped it, open Settings > Privacy & Security > Local Network and turn on PadKeys.
+4. On iPad, allow Bluetooth for PadKeys when iPadOS asks.
+If you skipped it, open Settings > Privacy & Security > Bluetooth and turn on PadKeys.